 Generally, a chest ultrasound follows this process:

-While the chest ultrasound procedure itself causes no pain, having to remain still for the length of the procedure may cause slight discomfort, and the clear gel will feel cool and wet.
-The technologist will use all possible comfort measures and complete the procedure as quickly as possible to minimize any discomfort.
+A chest ultrasound is not painful.
+But you may have some discomfort from having to remain still during the test.
+The gel will also feel cool and wet.
+The technologist will use all possible comfort measures and do the scan as quickly as possible to minimize any discomfort.

 Vista Medical Center East